kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 ## Data Understanding
 The dataset used contains records of individual rides made via a bike-sharing system covering the greater San Francisco Bay area in 2022.
 It provides details of each ride, such as a unique ride ID, start and end stations, start and end coordinates, bike type and membership type.

 The data is made up of over 2.5 million rows of data.
-Of this 2.5 million, 400,000 rows were missing the start, end, or both stations of trips, and 2000 rows were missing endpoint coordinates.
+Of 2.5 million, 400,000 rows were missing the start, end, or both stations of trips, and 2000 rows were missing endpoint coordinates.

 The original data is available on [Lyft's System Data page](https://www.lyft.com/bikes/bay-wheels/system-data).